mfidino/lure_project/README.md

 ---

 **This repository has 3 R Scripts used for the 3 seperate analyses.
-They will be in your working directory.
+They will be in your working directory and are the only files you would need to source to reproduce all of these analyses.
 These include:**

 **fit_binomial_model.R:** This script reads in the detection / non-detection data of the species we could analyze and fits the binomal observation model to the data.